micbay/RaceTimerAndController/README.md

 } // END of ISR()
 ```

+# Sensor Options
+This readme would never end if it got into every kind of sensor that can be adapted for use with this project.
+However, here is a brief list of potential switch options that can work with this project.

+## Mechanical Switches
+Any button like, mechanical mechanism that closes the circuit can be used.
+See the project lap counter example implementation.

+## Magnetic Detection Switches
+> **Reed Switch** - A reed switch is a small, sealed tube containing very light wires that get pulled closed when a magnetic field is present nearby.
+This link is an example of Arduino integration of a reed switch, and here is an example of a reed switch implemented into a slot car track.

+>**Hall Effect Sensor** - A Hall Effect sensor is an integrated circuit component that can detect a nearby magnetic field.
+This link is an example of Arduino integration of a hall effect sensor.

+## Proximity Sensing
+>**IR proximity sensing** - Several types of infrared proximity sensing ICs and integrated boards exist that can be used to provide a single pin response.
+This link is an example of Arduino integration of IR proximity sensor, and here is an example of a Sharp GP2Y0D805Z0F implemented into a slot car track.

+>**Ultrasonic Proximity** - These do not come with integrated driving electronics, as often as many IR sensor modules, so usually require additional pins to be driven than a single Nano can provide.
+However, if using a Mega2560 or with other additional circuitry to drive the sensor, an ultrasonic trancever module can be used.

 ## **Example Integration - Converting Mechanical Lap Counter**
-This readme would never end if it got into every kind of sensor that can be adapted for use with this project.
 In my case I have a mechanical lap counter that I added two paper clips to act as contacts, creating a triggering connection every time the mechanical switch in the track is flipped.
 It's easy to bend the paperclips such that they have a nice, relatively long, solid contact period.

 This fits nicely with the port register interrupts to give a reliable, repeatable, trigger.
 Because our contact time is much longer than our interrupt function, and we can read simultaneous contacts of all racers, we'll never miss a lap.
 Even if there is a tie, or if a racer is in the interrupt when another initiates its own triggering contact.